thumblemonks/riot/index.md

       asserts(:first).equals("cookies")
     end # Yum

-Now that real yum.
+Now that's real yum.

-There are a bunch of [built-in assertion macros]().
+There are a bunch of [built-in assertion macros](/assertion-macros.html).
 Elsewhere, we'll explain to you how to write your own.

 ### Setups, Hookups, and Helpers